plancksecurity/foundation-planckJSONServerWrapper/README.md

 ## Requirements
 In order to use the p≡p JSON Server Adapter, you need to build and run it.
-Currently, Linux (Debian 9, Ubuntu 16.04) and MacOS (10.11, 10.12) are
+Currently, Linux (Debian 10, Ubuntu 18.04.6 LTS) and MacOS (10.11, 10.12) are
-supported, Windows is about to follow.
-Newer versions should also work (file a bug report if not) but are not in our main focus, yet.
+supported.
+The build for windows is in `build-windows`

 ## Dependencies
 * C++ compiler: tested with g++ 4.8, 4.9, 8.3, 11, 12 and clang++ 2.8.
 Newer